Leopoldthecoder/Perspective/docs/README.md

 })
 ```

-See this little example in motion [here](http://jsfiddle.net/leopoldthecuber/wfzo69ug/).
+See this little example in motion [here](https://jsfiddle.net/leopoldthecuber/tqeakbsm/).

 You can probably see that we created a Scroll instance with two parameters: a string `.wrap` and an object.
 The first parameter tells Scroll which DOM element to apply parallax scroll effects, and it can be a DOM element or a string.
-If it's a string, Scroll will try to find the DOM by calling `document.querySelector(string)`, so make sure it returns an existing DOM element.
+If it's a string, Scroll will try to find the DOM by calling `document.querySelector`, so make sure it returns an existing DOM element.

 The second parameter is a configuration object for you to define how you wish the effects to look like.
 It has the following keys.